lucasjeaybizot/Slideshow2025/README.md

 # The Time Course of Neural Activity Predictive of Impending Movement
  This repository contains the code used in the study "The Time Course of Neural Activity Predictive of Impending Movement".
-## Overview
+## Overview & Inventory
  This repository contains the code necessary to generate the figures of the preprint https://doi.org/10.31219/osf.io/ghs95.
 Data for that goes along with this code is available at https://osf.io/wm95q/ (DOI 10.17605/OSF.IO/WM95Q).<br><br>

- For all components to run you should have MATLAB installed, Python 3 and the software singularity (version 3.4.1).<br>
+ For all components to run you should have MATLAB with fieldtrip installed, Python 3 and the software singularity (version 3.4.1).<br>
  For all components to run, first you need to download, unzip and merge into the repository and into their respective folders all the data from OSF (folders: data, data_ml, data_cubes and code_ml).<br>
  For all components to run, first you need to create the following folder: data_steps.<br><br>

- In the OSF repository you will find four folders:<br>
+ **In the OSF repository you will find four folders:** <br>
  * **data** This contains the raw data (.bdf) zipped (.zip) per session for all 17 participants (including 2 excluded from analysis)
  * **data_cubes** This contains the preprocessed data (.mat) from the 15 included participants, one file each.<br>
    Each data file contains two MATLAB variables: